Bentonville foundation launches film production company

 The film will be produced in partnership with Sanjay M. Sharma and Milan Chakraborty of Marginal MediaWorks.

 "Has Been Beauty Queen" was written by Jennifer Gerber and Samuel Brett Williams and will be directed by Gerber, according to the release.
-The film will be a semi-autobiographical telling of Gerber's true experiences growing up in Hot Springs as a teenage beauty queen with a bipolar mother.
+The film will be a semi-autobiographical telling of Gerber's experiences growing up in Hot Springs as a teen beauty queen with a bipolar mother.

 The film will be produced in partnership with Summer Shelton, an independent producer, and will be filmed in Arkansas, according to the release.

 "Dealing with Dad" was written and will be directed by Tom Huang, according to the release.
-The comedic drama will be centered around an Asian American family that's figuring out what to do about the newfound realization that their elderly father is suddenly struggling with depression.
+The comedic drama will be centered on an Asian American family figuring out what to do about the newfound realization their elderly father is suddenly struggling with depression.

 The film will be produced by Tanner Kling, Alan Pao and Brian Yang with Effie Brown executive producing.
-It is currently filming in Los Angeles, according to the release.
+It's filming in Los Angeles, according to the release.

 Submit a script